hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 |                                     | reduce  | Indicates Thin Deduplication/Compression volume type. |   | **X** |

 !!!
 Important
     The HPE CSI Driver allows the `PersistentVolumeClaim` to override the `StorageClass` parameters by annotating the `PersistentVolumeClaim`.
-Please see [Using PVC Overrides](../../csi_driver/using.md#using_pvc_overrides) for more details.
+See [Using PVC Overrides](../../csi_driver/using.md#using_pvc_overrides) for more details.

 ### Primera Data Reduction volumes

 These parameters are used to create Primera Data Reduction (Thinly Provisioned with Deduplication/Compression enabled) volumes.
-Please see [Common Parameters](#common_parameters_for_provisioning) for more details.
+See [Common Parameters](#common_parameters_for_provisioning) for more details.

 | Parameter          | Option  | Description |
 | ------------------ | ------- | ----------- |